kevinding0218/InterviewDocuments/Q and A/System Design/Design A Twitter.md

 					- **not require for real-time**
 					- user post less tweets
 					- bi-directional relationship, no lady gaga (like WeChat Friend)
-	- Step 2: Maintenance
+	- Step 2: **Maintenance**
 		- Robust (what if one server/database goes down)
 		- Scalability ( how to scale if there is request peak)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQ0MTM4MTU0LC03NTk3ODgxNTQsLTE0OD
+eyJoaXN0b3J5IjpbLTg0NTg1Mzg0NiwtNzU5Nzg4MTU0LC0xND
-g0NDg4MzgsLTM2ODExOTU5OSwtODEwMzA1OTM1LC0yMDg4NzQ2
+g4NDQ4ODM4LC0zNjgxMTk1OTksLTgxMDMwNTkzNSwtMjA4ODc0
-NjEyXX0=
+NjYxMl19
 -->